 Taking good care of ourselves and our possessions

 So this is not a tirade against insurance; there clearly is a need for it.
 But our world would be a far happier place if we all lived as though we had no cover.

 So where do we start?
 Where Jiminy Cricket pokes his finger, of course.
-That might be to take a short walk most days, eat an apple and make sure that our cars are roadworthy; that includes that all the lights are functioning properly, and the tyres are not smooth.
+That might be to take a short walk most days, eat an apple and make sure that our cars are roadworthy; are all your lights functioning properly and the tyres not smooth?

+Taking good care of ourselves and our possessions